 “The urge for profit, the taste for good living, the flair for the dazzling, the energy, the mayhem, the gossip—all were there.
 East and West merged kaleidoscopically in the city streets.”

-However, the parts that really grabbed me were the history chapters.
-Morris writes history like a travelogue.
+The history chapters are where Morris really shines.
+She writes history like a travelogue.
 She transports you not only across an ocean but also across decades.
-While reading her book, I wanted a time machine to be able to stand on the shore of Hong Kong Island watching the first opium smugglers coming ashore, or sit in the stands at Happy Valley watching the horses cross the finish line during the race track’s first race.
+I wanted a time machine to transport myself to the shores of Hong Kong Island as the first opium smugglers came ashore, or sit in the stands at Happy Valley watching the horses cross the finish line.

 My one criticism is her description of the Chinese people of Hong Kong.
 Morris is never purposely disrespectful or racist.
-But in today’s world, her descriptions could come across as stereotypical and insensitive–exotic, foreign, inscrutable.
+But in today’s world, her descriptions come across as stereotypical and insensitive–exotic, foreign, inscrutable.
 She’s looking at the ethnic Chinese from afar, never getting close to them, and never getting to know them.
 Just generalizing.
-I suppose most travel writers don’t stay long enough to get to know the people.

-Although the writing is brilliant (minus the descriptions of people), Hong Kong is probably too out-of-date to be worthy of your time.
+Verdict: Although the writing and concept are brilliant, Hong Kong is probably too out-of-date to be worthy of your time.

 7. Hong Kong Holiday